sgoodfriend/rl-algo-impls/rl_algo_impls/microrts/technical-description.md

 these values are set.
 Transitions between phases occur linearly over a number of steps

-The DoubleCone model used by ppo-Microrts-A6000-finetuned-coac-mayari-S1-best was trained once and then fine-tuned repeatidly as improvements and fixes were made to the model, environment representation, and training:
+The DoubleCone model used by ppo-Microrts-A6000-finetuned-coac-mayari-S1-best was trained once and then fine-tuned repeatedly as improvements and fixes were made to the model, environment representation, and training:

 | Parameter                   |                                                                                                                                 Initial Training |     Shaped Fine-Tuning |     Sparse Fine-Tuning |